soraxas/firmware/README.md

 ## Example Keymaps

-I am including my user config in examples/mirroring_keymap.json as an advanced example of abilities of UHK with this firmware.
+I am including my user config in [examples/mirroring_keymap.json](examples/mirroring_keymap.json) as an advanced example of abilities of UHK with this firmware.
 Some basic documentation is included within the keymap as description of layers in Agent.

 Main features:
-- Mirroring setup which allows you to write right-hand key by your left hand.
+- Mirroring setup which allows you to use right-hand keys by your left hand.
 (And generally, to use all other features.)
 - Experimental subset of VIM bindings.
 Possibly buggy, incomplete and maybe even dangerous.
 - Some application-specific auxiliaries.